Accessibility information

 - Spacious elevator to access the rooftop bar

-- One of the additional balconies can only be accessed with 22 steps in a spiral staircase with a ramp.
+- One of the additional balconies can only be accessed with 22 steps in a spiral staircase with a handrail.

 - All other areas of the rooftop bar: step-free access, indoors and outdoors